Skip to content

 Aruna Talent Team

-This guide builds your funnel from top to bottom: traffic sources, landing pages, conversion mechanics, subscriber warm-up, and retention.
-By the end, you’ll have a blueprint for a system that converts strangers into loyal, paying subscribers.
+This guide builds your funnel from top to bottom: traffic sources, landing page optimization, free-to-paid conversion, subscriber warm-up, retention, and the numbers that tell you what’s actually working.
+By the end, you’ll have a blueprint for a system that compounds — turning strangers into loyal subscribers on autopilot while you focus on creating.

 The Funnel Concept

 A funnel describes the journey from “never heard of you” to “paying subscriber.”
-The reason it’s called a funnel is that people drop off at every stage — only a percentage of people who discover you will become subscribers.
-Your job is to maximize the percentage that makes it through.
+People drop off at every stage — only a percentage of those who discover you will subscribe.
+Your job is to maximize the percentage that makes it through each transition point.

 Awareness — Someone sees your content for the first time.
 They didn’t seek you out.
 You appeared in their feed, search results, or recommendations.